SuchandraDatta/GraduationProject/README.md

 **GRADUATION PROJECT**

 A system has been developd which detects the face of individuals from webcam in real-time and predicts the emotion of the individual using
 CNN or convolutional neural networks.
-Such systems find applications in advertisement board where the current emotion of the [erson would be used to display advertisements on-screen.
+Such systems find applications in advertisement board where the current emotion of the person would be used to display advertisements on-screen.

 OBJECTIVES